 Combining Media Intelligence and Pop Culture for PR Success

-However, such collaboration needs quite a delicate handling which might lead to unnecessary debates and controversies.
-Leading example is the Snickers' jokes about controversial former BBC personality Jeremy Clarkson, which though deemed a success could've gone awry easily.
-With Clarkson losing his role on popular TV show- Top Gear for physically attacking a producer, a PR effort of associating a brand with such a volatile personality runs the risk of staining its image.
-Lesson to be learnt is that good media monitoring features will pay dividends only when agencies keep a sharp eye on both trending topics and the reaction to their own efforts.
+However, tapping into pop culture moments is a delicate business.
+The list of top campaigns included Snickers' jokes about controversial former BBC personality Jeremy Clarkson.
+That effort was deemed a success, but could easily have gone awry.
+Clarkson lost his role on popular show Top Gear for physically attacking a producer, and associating a brand with such a volatile personality runs the risk of staining its image.
+It's clear that agencies need to have a sharp eye on both trending topics and the reaction to their own efforts, which is where good media monitoring features will pay dividends.

 Timeliness gets victories

-Today's world is marked by constant change - News cycles are moving faster every day, what is relevant today may have little importance tomorrow.
-With such a narrow window of relevance, to keep the interest flowing, what is necessary is creation of a real-time dashboard for media monitoring.
+News cycles move faster every day.
+Today's topic of discussion will be buried by tomorrow.
+With such a narrow window of relevance, a real-time dashboard is the obvious choice for media monitoring.
 Customizing a view to show print stories, television coverage and social posts on one particular element of the pop culture conversation can give agencies all the angles they need while the events are still relevant.

-Following suit is watching individuals' profiles rise and fall – which is a similarly fast-paced experience.
+Watching individuals' profiles rise and fall is a similarly fast-paced experience.
 Getting a glimpse of the current constellation of stars and social media-anointed notable names is important but difficult.
-The definition of "Current" has altered with the topic remaining current or relevant only for an hour or maybe a day than a week or a month.
-In order for communications pros to really know the ones in the limelight, it is essential to set up a word cloud visualization that filters out top influencers.
+"Current" may mean relevant that day or hour rather than week or month.
+Setting up a word cloud visualization that filters out top influencers lets communications pros know who people are really talking about in real time.

 Break down news by geography